 c) Place your pattern on the top of the two above-mentioned layers (i.e. tracing paper and fabric) and follow the selected pattern piece with your tracing wheel.
 Lift the fabric, you will see the required shape on its wrong side.

-e) Bend the fabric precisely at the center of the pattern piece as indicated by two arrows on the pattern piece (as you can see in the image c) and trace a line along the cut out part.
-Use a water soluble sharpie or tailor’s chalk.
-I use my chaco liner.
+e) Bend the fabric precisely at the centre of the pattern piece as indicated by two arrows on the pattern piece (as you can see in the image c) and trace a line along the cut-out part.
+Use a water-soluble sharpie or tailor’s chalk.
+I use my Chaco liner.